 Alternative Spring Break

-UCO Alternative Spring Break Applications will soon be open on the VSLC Orgsync page.
-The apps will close by November 7th at 5pm and then students will start the interview process.
+2017 UCO Alternative Spring Break Applications will open October 2016 on the Alternative Breaks Orgsync page.
+The apps will close TBD and then students will start the interview process.
 The link to the application is below.
 This is a great leadership opportunity and we are excited to offer this to more students with multiple trip options.
 We are also looking for staff/faculty advisors, if interested email email@example.com for more information.
 Each trip will cost between $200-$300 per student.
-The dates are March 14 – 21, 2015.
+The dates are March 12– 18, 2017.

 - Chicago, IL: working with the YMCA of Chicago focused on inner city youth developing community activities and various projects.
 (6 student spots available)